Electric bicycle: Design variations

 Not all e-bikes take the form of conventional push-bikes with an incorporated motor, such as the Cytronex bicycles which use a small battery disguised as a water bottle.

-Some are designed to take the appearance of low capacity motorcycles, but smaller in size and consisting of an electric motor rather than a petrol engine.
-For example, the Sakura e-bike incorporates a 200 W motor found on standard e-bikes, but also includes plastic cladding, front and rear lights, and a speedometer.
-It is styled as a modern moped, and is often mistaken for one.

 Converting a non-electric bicycle to its electric equivalent can be complicated but numerous 'replace a wheel' solutions are now available on the market.

-An Electric Pusher Trailer is an e-bike design which incorporates a motor and battery into a trailer that pushes any bicycle.
-One such trailer is the two-wheeled Ridekick.
-Other, rarer designs include that of a 'chopper' styled e-bike, which are designed as more of a 'fun' or 'novelty' e-bike than as a purposeful mobility aid or mode of transport.

 Electric cargo bikes allow the rider to carry large, heavy items which would be difficult to transport without electric power supplementing the human power input.
+These bikes can also allow for adults to continue biking into parenthood, enabling the transportation of children without using a car.

 There are many e-bikes design variations available, some with batteries attached to the frame, some housed within the tube.
 Some use fat tires for improved stability and off-road capability.
 Various designs (including those mentioned above) are designed to fit inside most area laws, and the ones that contain pedals can be used on roads in the United Kingdom, among other countries.

 Folding e-bikes are also available.
 Electric self-balancing unicycles do not conform to e-bike legislation in most countries and therefore cannot be used on the road, but may be legal to use on the sidewalk.
 They are the cheapest electric cycles and used by the last mile commuters, for urban use and to be combined with public transport, including buses.
 They are not legal for use on the public highway (including footways and cycle paths) in the United Kingdom.

 Tricycles

 Electric trikes have also been produced that conform to the e-bike legislation.
 These have the benefit of additional low speed stability and are often favored by people with disabilities.
-Cargo carrying tricycles are also gaining acceptance, with a small but growing number of couriers using them for package deliveries in city centres.
+Cargo carrying tricycles are also gaining acceptance, with a small but growing number of couriers using them for package deliveries in city centers.
 Latest designs of these trikes resemble a cross-between a pedal cycle and a small van.

 Health effects

-E-bike use was shown to increase the amount of physical activity.
-E-bike users in seven European cities had 10% higher weekly energy expenditure than other cyclists because they cycled longer trips.